 State employees are hired on budget lines, or positions.
 They are commonly called "lines."
 These positions must be approved before hiring, changing the employee's line number, or changing the amount of full-time percentage, salary, etc. Employee vacancies for hire, or changes to employment, are requested by the department through the Position Request Form.
-See the Oracle information on this website for details on requesting positions.
+See the Human Resources Masters and Coordinators page on this website for details on requesting positions.
 Click here for details regarding HR payroll processing requirements.

 Faculty hiring is administered through the Office of the Provost in coordination with the Affirmative Action office, and with administrative support from Human Resources.

 Professional staff hiring, including Post Doctoral Assistant/Associates, is coordinated through Human Resources and the Affirmative Action office.
 Hiring is decentralized to departments, who conduct the interviews and select the candidate(s).
 Professional Recruiting Guidelines give you an overview of the search process along with links to forms, including the Professional Vacancy Worksheet.
 You might also find Appointment Types for UUP Professionals helpful in your planning.

 Hiring a Foreign National employee differs significantly from hiring a U.S. citizen, and requires the University to obtain employment authorization in the form of an employment-based visa before the individual can work in the U.S. Click here for additional information.

 Classified/Support staff hiring requires a specific process pursuant to the New York State Department of Civil Service and is administered locally through Human Resources.
 It is critical to follow the union posting and Civil Service canvass process for all stages of recruitment and hiring.
 Contact Human Resources staff at 777-2186 for classified employment guidelines.